 - A. Contents.
 Any notice of public hearing shall contain the following information: - 1.
 Petition number and the substance of the matter to be heard. - 2.
 General location by address and other identifiable geographical characteristics of the property. - 3.
 Name of the person or agency initiating the matter to be heard. - 4.
 Time and place of the hearing. - 5.
 Statement that the petition may be examined at the office of the Board. - 6.
 Statement that interested parties may offer an oral opinion at the hearing or may file written comments concerning the matter to be heard prior to or at the hearing. - 7.
 Any other information which may be required by law to be contained in such notice. - B. Certification of Public Notice (newspaper advertisement).
 The applicant or petitioner shall submit to the Board's office the original proof of publication from the newspaper showing the advertisement, and date of publication.
 A photocopy of said notice will not be considered as properly completing this requirement.
 This notification must appear in the newspaper not less than ten (10) days before the meeting at which the petition is to be heard. - C. Certification of Notice to Adjacent Property Owners.
-The petitioner shall cause notification of said hearing to all property owners of record of all land adjoining the area included in the petition to a depth of two (2) property ownerships, or 660 feet, whichever is less, from the property lines of the area included in the petition.
+The petitioner shall cause notification of said hearing to all property owners of record of all land adjacent adjoining to the area included in the petition to a depth of two (2) property ownerships, or 660 feet, whichever is less, from the property lines of the area included in the petition.
 Adjacent property will include those properties across roads since roads are not considered a barrier.
-This notification can be by certified mail, with the green cards submitted for the file, or by certificate of mailing, with the postmarked certificate of mailing submitted for the file.
-In any case, the notification to all adjacent property owners must be accomplished no less than ten (10) days prior to the meeting at which the petition is being heard. - D. On-site Notice.
+This notification can be by certified mail, with the green cards submitted for the file, or by certificate of mailing, with the postmarked certificate of mailing submitted for the file. or by signature of the adjacent property owner on the certification form, or by a combination of these methods.
+In any case, the notification to all adjacent property owners and completion of the certification form must be accomplished no less than ten (10) days prior to the meeting at which the petition is being heard. - C.D.
+On-site Notice.
 The Petitioner shall place a notice of the public hearing on the property included in the petition at least ten (10) days before the date of the hearing.
 The notice shall remain on-site until final action on the petition has been taken.
 The on-site notice shall consist of a sign to be provided by the Board Staff.
 The sign must be placed on the subject property within five (5) feet of the right-of-way line of the public road adjacent to the property.
 For properties with more than one road frontage, the sign must be placed adjacent to the road deemed by the Board Staff to have a higher traffic volume.
 The sign text must be visible from the public road.
 The Board Staff may require additional notices to be posted for properties with more than one road frontage and/or those properties with greater than 600 feet of road frontage, at a reasonable rate as determined by the Board Staff.